 7 August 2020

-Edouard Obin has always had a passion for tech and helping customers.
-He has gained valuable experience over the years from his sales roles in various startups.
-Now a Team Lead at Salesforce, he shares with us some of the most important sales hacks and gives some valuable advice to startups.
+Edouard has always had a passion for tech and helping customers.
+He has gained valuable experience from his sales roles in Tech MNC, startups, and the advisory he does for Series A & B entrepreneurs.
+Now a Salesforce Account Manager, he shares with us some of the most important sales hacks and gives some valuable advice to startups.

 You are reading the Business Development, Services and Marketing (BDSM) Blog.
 Named to reflect the punishing amount of discipline required to master the core tenets of the industries we service, we blog about current affairs, industry tips, tech developments and more.

 He later realized that he also had a passion for understanding business-customer relationships and how it impacts customers.

 After attending a forum with a friend, he got acquainted with some Salesforce employees.
 There, he found out that B2B sales roles merged both his interests into a single job.

 Then in 2015, Ed started his sales journey with Salesforce in Europe as part of the business development (BD) team.
 But his journey didn’t stop there.

 He later took on roles such as Head of Sales at Saleswhale and an Account Executive at 90 Seconds.
 These experiences got him closer to the ASEAN tech scene.

 Soon after, he realized that his objective would be to create further value with his customers with an end-to-end approach to their challenges.
 This led him to where he is today.

 Fast forward to today, Edouard (who also goes by Ed), is an Account Executive at Salesforce where he helps these companies understand and engage with their customers better to provide satisfaction and generate revenue growth.